-- Develop a groundwater model for the NCMA/NMMA or the entire SMGB. - Coordinate with the County and NMMA to develop new monitoring well(s) in key locations within the SMGB. - Develop a Salt and Nutrient Management Plan (SNMP) for the NCMA/NMMA. - Develop and implement a framework for groundwater storage/conjunctive use, including return flows. - Update the 2001 Agreement Regarding Management of the Arroyo Groundwater Basin, approved in 2002.
+- Develop a groundwater model for the NCMA/NMMA or the entire SMGB. - Coordinate with the County and NMMA to develop new monitoring well(s) in key locations within the SMGB. - Develop a Salt and Nutrient Management Plan (SNMP) for the NCMA/NMMA. - Develop and implement a framework for groundwater storage/conjunctive use, including return flows. - Update the 2001 Agreement Regarding Management of the Arroyo Grande Groundwater Basin, approved in 2002.

-The NCMA agencies participated in the oversight of the performance of the SMGB characterization study (Fugro, 2015), which was finalized with the distribution of the complete datasets in March 2016.
-The project was conducted as part of the County IRWMP 2014 updated, in part to prepare for and to provide the foundational data for development of a numerical groundwater flow model and preparation of a basin-wide SNMP.
-To date, the SNMP has not been initiated, but significant progress was made in 2017 toward development of a numerical groundwater flow model, associated with a recycled water project referred to as Central Coast Blue (formerly referred to as the Regional Groundwater Sustainability Project).
-The intent of Central Coast Blue is to enable Pismo Beach and the South San Luis Obispo County Sanitation District (SSLOCSD) to construct an Advanced Treatment Facility (ATF) to produce Advanced Purified Water (APW) to augment its water supply through injection to recharge the groundwater basin and provide a new, drought-proof, source of water supply for the area.
+The NCMA agencies participated in the oversight of the performance of the SMGB characterization study (Fugro, 2015) that was finalized with the distribution of the complete datasets in March 2016.
+The project was conducted as part of the County IRWMP 2014 update, in part to prepare for and to provide the foundational data for development of a numerical groundwater flow model and preparation of a basin-wide SNMP.
+To date, the SNMP has not been initiated, but significant progress was made in 2017 and 2018 toward development of a numerical groundwater flow model, associated with a recycled water project referred to as Central Coast Blue (formerly referred to as the Regional Groundwater Sustainability Project).
+The intent of Central Coast Blue is to enable Pismo Beach, partnering NCMA agencies and the SSLOCSD to construct an Advanced Treatment Facility (ATF) to produce Advanced Purified Water (APW) to augment its water supply through injection to recharge the groundwater basin and develop a seawater intrusion barrier to improve water supply reliability for the area.
 As part of Central Coast Blue planning and technical studies, a localized groundwater flow model (the Phase 1A model) was developed for the northern portion of the NCMA that evaluated the concept of injecting APW into the SMGB to increase the recharge to the basin, improve water supply reliability and help prevent future occurrences of seawater intrusion.

-Based on the results of the Phase 1A model and through funding by SSLOCSD Supplemental Environmental Program (SEP), work was initiated in 2017 for development of the Phase 1B groundwater flow model.
+Based on the results of the Phase 1A model and through funding by SSLOCSD Supplemental Environmental Program (SEP), work was initiated in 2017 and continued in 2018 for development of the Phase 1B groundwater flow model.
 The model domain of the Phase 1B model covers the entire NCMA, NMMA, and the portion of the SMVMA north of the Santa Maria River.
-The purpose of the model is to evaluate groundwater injection and extraction scenarios to support Central Coast Blue.
+The purpose of the model is to evaluate additional groundwater injection and extraction scenarios to further support Central Coast Blue.
 It will be utilized to identify the locations of the proposed injection wells, quantify the amount of water that can be injected, evaluate strategies for preventing seawater intrusion, and develop estimates of the overall yield that the Central Coast Blue stakeholders will be able to receive from the project.
-This modeling work is expected to be completed in mid-2018.
+This modeling work is expected to be completed in mid-2019.

-As part of the FCWCD's SMGB characterization study (Fugro, 2015), continuous monitoring transducers were installed in 2015 in coastal sentry wells 36L01 and 36L02 (which are part of the

-NCMA monitoring program) and in wells 11N/36W-12C01 and 11N/36W-12C02.
-As a result, continuous water level and field-parameter water quality data were collected from these wells throughout 2017.
+As part of the FCWCD's SMGB characterization study (Fugro, 2015), continuous monitoring transducers were installed in 2015 in coastal sentry wells 36L01 and 36L02 (which are part of the NCMA monitoring program) and in wells 11N/36W-12C01 and 11N/36W-12C02.
+As a result, continuous water level and field-parameter water quality data were collected from these wells throughout 2018.